Xray-grill/DiDaFi_MKCroughan/README.md

 For this grid I note that the period is $p = 12.5816$ as per the title, and that this is for when averaging the image of $13 \times 13$ pixel regions.
 Looking at the curves for visibility for each coefficient I can see that using value of $k$ around $7$ or $19$ will be best.
 Using a higher value of $k$ will give less sensitivity to smaller blurring features, so I opt for $k = 7$.

 ## Stage 4 - Extract the coefficient images
 Use the code coefficient_images.py located <a href = "https://github.com/Xray-grill/DiDaFi_MKCroughan/blob/90f97e4ffb879d71f008c78d0d02e65347f1a6d3/coefficient_images.py" target = "_self">here</a>.
 This code takes the grid-only and sample-and-grid images and computes the correlation between small regions of each image.
 The out put of this code is 10 image, 1 for each coefficient $c_{gg,0}$, $c_{gsg,0}$, $c_{gg,1}$, $c_{gsg,1}$... ect.
 As the applying this part of the algorithm is very computationally expensive, I save this coefficient images and an interim step.
-That way, if I want to change how I compute the simultaneous equations or how I downsize the image, I do no need to recompute the coefficients images.
+That way, if I want to change how I compute the simultaneous equations or how I downsize the image, I do not need to recompute the coefficients images.

 #### Auto-correlation images $c_{gg,0}$, ..., $c_{gg,4}$
 <p align="middle">